 - Collaboration & Interagency

 Dr. Holly T. Goerdel is Associate Professor of Public Administration in the School of Public Affairs & Administration at the University of Kansas.
-She earned a Ph.D. in Political Science at Texas A&M University and is a public management scholar attracted to research questions that help refine intellectual understandings of governance in a democracy, but that also unearth insights relevant to those responsible for managing real problems across a range of policy areas, including public health, education, political advocacy of nonprofits, security and surveillance, wartime contracting, privatized incarceration, emergency preparedness and sustainability.
+She earned a Ph.D. in Political Science at Texas A&M University and is a public management scholar attracted to research questions that refine how governance works in a democracy, including insights relevant to those responsible for managing real problems across a range of policy areas, including public health, education, political advocacy of nonprofits, security, surveillance, wartime contracting, privatized incarceration, emergency preparedness, community arts sustainability, and population health & housing.

 Specifically, she has made contributions to understanding gendered leadership in public schools, discourses of accountability when managing wartime contracting, emergent narratives about what drives interagency collaboration, contemporary effects of political ‘gentlemen’s agreements’ on allocations of funding for homeland security, differences between public and private prison guards, urban sustainability through arts’ networks in cities experiencing economic distress, and how to reposition social capital as a durable resource for communities trying to prepare for emergencies, or that are disrupted by economic crises, like foreclosure, that influence public health and well-being.